NukeSanity/BSGO-on-Linux/README.md

 ## Known Bugs on Linux
 BSGO tends to work very well on Linux.
 However, you may encounter some of the following issues:

-- You cannot enter the name for your character.
-In truth, you can - but the text you enter will be invisible.
+- In the character creation window, the name you enter for your character is invisible.
+You will have to be careful while typing, as you cannot see your own typos.
 - Ping is - (you can't see your ping)
+- The chat font, while perfectly readable, looks noticeably different

 This is a non-exhaustive list.

 ## Potential Issues
-### Hybrid Graphics
+### Hybrid Graphics (e.g. Laptops)
 Hybrid graphics, especially on Intel CPUs and NVIDIA GPUs, seems to cause problems for linux compatibility.
-If you receive cryptic Vulkan errors after launching `wine64 ./bsgo.exe`, you might want to force your dedicated GPU to run.
+If you receive cryptic Vulkan errors after launching `wine64 ./bsgo.exe`, it could be because your game is being launched on the integrated rather than the dedicated GPU.
+You might want to force your dedicated GPU to run.

 For NVIDIA GPUs, make sure that your drivers are installed and up-to-date.
 Also, make sure that `prime-run` is installed: